top of page

 PS: They're good for kids, romantic dates, solo travelers and family friendly adventures.

 New York City residents: at the Metropolitan Museum of Art, there is a pay what you want policy.
 Check out the details on the museum's website, bring your ID and enjoy the art for what you can pay.
-Over at the Museum of Modern Art, save the first Friday of every month.
+Over at the Museum of Modern Art, save the date on the first Friday of every month.

 Places to see in NYC